-One of the number one needed jobs is working as an HVAC technician.
-Learn more about what they do, how to become one and about how much you can expect to earn.
+One of the number one needed careers is working as an HVAC technician.
+Learn more about what they do, how to become one and about how much you can expect to make.

 What Is an HVAC Technician?